Cast & Creatives

 Organist

-In 2015, Martyn graduated with a first class Bachelor of Music degree from London’s Royal College of Music and has completed his Fellowship of the Royal College of Organists (FRCO) and Licentiate of the Royal Schools of Music (LRSM) diplomas in Organ Performance in 2023 and 2011 respectively.
-Martyn has appeared live on BBC Radios 3 and 4 and has recorded for Novello, Boosey & Hawkes and for choral CD’s with Priory, Signum and Delphian records.
-He also plays annually for Classic FM’s broadcast of Carols from Buckingham Palace, which airs immediately after H.M.
-The King’s speech on Christmas Day, although last year was his first time organising and directing the choir for it.
+In 2015, Martyn graduated with a first class Bachelor of Music degree from London's Royal College of Music, and completed his Fellowship of the Royal College of Organists (FRCO) and Licentiate of the Royal Schools of Music (LRSM) diplomas in Organ Performance in 2023 and 2011 respectively.
+Martyn has appeared live on BBC Radios 3 and 4 and has recorded for Novello, Boosey & Hawkes and for choral CDs with Priory, Delphian and Signum records.